smitwaman/githubactions-CI-pipeline/README.md

-# CI pipeline using maven for"build-test" and docker for "image-build-publish"
+# CI pipeline using maven for"build-test" and docker for "image-build-publish" in GITHUB ACTIONS

 ```